-3 Credits (3 Lecture 0 Lab 0 Shop) 3 hrs/wk (3 hrs Lecture) The study of children's literature as a legitimate literary form will allow learners to examine how it plays an intricate role in the belief systems we carry into adulthood.
+3 Credits (3 Lecture 0 Lab 0 Shop) 3 Hrs/Wk (3 Hrs.
+Lecture) 15 wks The study of children's literature as a legitimate literary form will allow learners to examine how it plays an intricate role in the belief systems we carry into adulthood.
 Learners will develop and deepen their appreciation of the literature through an extensive survey of multicultural and diverse books in children's literature.
 This course will include study of the various literary genres found in children's literature.
-Prerequisite: ENG 101 or permission of instructor.
+Prerequisite: ENG 101 or Department Chair approval.